avtc/sampling-proxy/README.md

 ## Configuration

 The proxy uses an external `config.json` file for configuration.
+A sample configuration file `config_sample.json` is provided - copy it to `config.json` and modify as needed.
 You can specify a custom config file path with the `--config` command-line argument.

 ### Sampling Parameter Priority